Named by early pioneers, Zion National Park, means a place of refuge and peace.

-The park entrance fee is $35 per car and $30 per motorcycle for a seven-day pass.
-You can also purchase an annual interagency pass for $80 that allows you to visit a gazillion national parks and federal lands for one full year.
+The park entrance fee is $35 per car and $30 per motorcycle for a 7-day pass.

-Your whole family can also get into National Parks free if you have a fourth grader, both during their school year and the following summer, as part of the Every Kid in a Park Program.
+And, don’t forget, if you have a fourth grader, your whole family gets into National Parks absolutely free during their school year and the following summer as part of Every Kid Outdoors.

 |November 11||Veterans Day|

 Zion National Park Weather

 This National Park is far enough south that the months of June, July and August have no snow, but in return, the temperatures range from a low of 60 to a high of 100!
 Wow.

 For milder temps, try the shoulder seasons, which include April, May, September or October.